Sawyer Water Filter Squeeze Pouch

 Use these Sawyer 32 fl. oz.
 Water Filter Squeeze pouches together with the Sawyer Squeeze water filter (sold separately) to make potable water while you're backpacking.
 Includes three 32 fl. oz. water pouches; collapsible pouches are made from durable Mylar foil and can be reused hundreds of times.
 To use, simply fill up a water pouch at a lake or stream, screw the hollow-fiber filter (sold separately) onto the pouch and squeeze the pouch to push water through the filter.
 When water is scarce, you can fill these extra pouches before leaving a water source and then filter the water whenever you need it.

-If you need to replace your Sawyer Squeeze Filter pouch-or just want to have a few extras-this set of three 32 oz. pouches is just for you.
+If you need to replace your Sawyer Squeeze Filter pouch-or just want to have a larger ones-this set of two 64 oz. pouches is just for you.